madronalabs/madronalib/README.md

 	make

 This will create a command-line build of all the new code.

-To build with JUCE app support, first get the JUCE submodule then turn the BUILD_NEW_ONLY option off in CMake as follows:

-    git submodule update --init --recursive
-    mkdir build
-    cd build
-    cmake -DBUILD_NEW_ONLY=OFF ..
-    make

 To build an XCode project with JUCE support, run something like

 	mkdir build-xcode
 	cd build-xcode
-	cmake -DBUILD_NEW_ONLY=OFF -GXcode ..
+	cmake -GXcode ..

+To build a VS2015 project for a 64-bit Windows app I'm currently using the command

+	cmake .. -G "Visual Studio 14 2015 Win64"

 Contents